Robustness Verification of Polynomial Neural Networks: Verification as an Algebraic Problem

 Then, for $\gamma$ and $\tilde{\gamma}$ defined in (\ref{eq:robustness-margin}) and (\ref{eq:robustness-margin-relaxed}), we have $\gamma = \tilde{\gamma}$. \end{restatable} The proof is provided in \cref{proof:relaxation-equivalence}.
 As a consequence, we may consider the relaxed optimization problem

 The corresponding Lagrangian is

 and the KKT conditions reduce to

 These yield a square system of $n+1$ equations in $n+1$ unknowns, instead of $n+k-1$, resulting in substantial computational savings when the number of classes $k$ is large.
-We provide an implementation in~\cref{app:experiments}.\footnote{Our implementation is available at: \url{https://github.com/edwardduanhao/AlgebraicVerification}}
+This relaxed polynomial system forms the basis of our exact certification procedure via numerical homotopy continuation, which is summarized in Algorithm~\ref{alg:hc} and described in more detail in ~\cref{app:experiments}.